Flag dependency

 For example, create the following flags:

 To accomplish this, create a flag-level variable, _inverse_activation.
 By default, _inverse_activation is false, which results in the traditional behavior.
-When _inverse_activation set to true, it inverts the dependency logic.
+When _inverse_activation is set to true, it inverts the dependency logic.

 Inverse activation code